ahonkatu/PurOja_source_files/README.md

 The file GDAL-3.4.3-cp311-cp311-win_amd64.whl was needed to work with GDAL (Geospatial Data Abstraction Library).

 ### AI
-ChatGPT and Claude was used in reading the error messages and solving coding problems.
+ChatGPT and Claude was used in reading the error messages and in solving the problems with coding.

 ## Materials to read, or making searches about codes and techniques
 - Whiteboxtools: https://www.whiteboxgeo.com/